redhat-cop/cloud.aws_ops/roles/manage_vpc_peering/README.md

 ## Specify following values in role vars

-- region - Region of the requester VPC.
+- manage_vpc_peering_region - Region of the requester VPC.

-- requester_vpc - ID of the VPC requesting the peering connection.
+- manage_vpc_peering_requeter_vpc - ID of the VPC requesting the peering connection.

-- accepter_vpc - ID of the VPC accepting the peering connection.
+- manage_vpc_peering_accepter_vpc - ID of the VPC accepting the peering connection.

-- accepter_vpc_region - Region of the accepter VPC (Required if requester and accepter VPCs are in different regions or performing cross-account peering.)
+- manage_vpc_peering_accepter_vpc_region - Region of the accepter VPC (Required if requester and accepter VPCs are in different regions or performing cross-account peering.)

-- accepter_vpc_account_id - The AWS account ID of accepter VPC account for cross-account peering.
+- manage_vpc_peering_accepter_vpc_account_id - The AWS account ID of accepter VPC account for cross-account peering.

-- accepter_account_profile - A Named AWS profile of accepter VPC account for cross-account peering.
+- manage_vpc_peering_accepter_account_profile - A Named AWS profile of accepter VPC account for cross-account peering.

-- vpc_peering_operation - Choices include 'create', 'delete', and 'accept'.
+- manage_vpc_peering_operation - Choices include 'create', 'delete', and 'accept'.

-- vpc_peering_conn_id - ID of the VPC peering connection request (only provide to delete a VPC peering connection).
+- manage_vpc_peering_vpc_peering_conn_id - ID of the VPC peering connection request (only provide to delete a VPC peering connection).

 Return Value
 ------------